Multiscale scanning with nuisance parameters: Assumptions and detailed theory

 \section{Assumptions and detailed theory}

-In this section we will now discuss our assumptions and the result \eqref{eq:convergence} in detail.
+In this section we will now discuss our assumptions and {the uniform invariance principle} in detail.
 Furthermore, we will examine several examples to demonstrate the validity of our assumptions in realistic scenarios.